bakpakin/moonmint/README.md

 * `Router:use([route], ...)` - Uses middleware under the optional route.
 Multiple middleware can be chained for use in series.
 Middleware functions follow the express-connect signature of `middleware(req, res, go)`.
 The `req` parameter is the Request, the `res` parameter is the response, and `go` calls the next middleware in the chain.
+  Strings can be used for middleware as well.
+They are shorthand for sending the string back to the client and not calling go.
 * `Router:route(options, ...)` - Uses middleware on requests that match the `options` table.
 Options:
 	* `path` - The route string or function used to match request paths.
 	* `host` - A Lua pattern or function used to match the request host.